zumasys/docs/site/rover/release-notes/web/1-11-0/README.md

     - Select implementations now support the option for the host backend to force a user logging in to update their password.
     ![Password Update](./password-update.gif)
   - **Customers**
-    - Invoice Payment capabilites will only be available for users with the `CASH.E` command
+    - Invoice Payment capabilites will only be available for users with the `CASH.E` command.
   - **Accounting**
-    - Invoice Payment capabilites will only be available for users with the `CASH.E` command
+    - Invoice Payment capabilites will only be available for users with the `CASH.E` command.
   - **POS**
     - `MRK.CONTROL` toggle added to the Opportunities tab.
     - `MRK.CONTROL` toggle to hide AR Aging on the POS Invoices tab.